 Preparation for Hijama

 - Patient should provide their complete medical history and any chronic illness.

 - Please inform me if you are allergic to anything, especially latex, alcohol or betadine.

 - Please inform me if you take Aspirin of any strength or quantity.

 - Consult with your healthcare professional regarding cupping / Hijama if you have any health conditions.

 - Take a brief warm / hot body bath with the niyyah of ghusul, before the session to stimulate blood circulation and promote release of blood stasis.

 - Avoid eating or drinking unhealthy food or drinks on the day of Hijama.
 Avoid eating for 3-4 hours prior.
 Drink plenty of water and / or sports drink.
 You must not be fasting for longer than 4 hours.
 You must no skip any meals.

 - Pray two rakkat ‘Salat-ul-Hajja’ and make dua to give you shifa through this Sunnah remedy.

 - Hijama is a spiritual process more than a treatment; so have firm belief that success is in adapting the way of Prophet (saw) with any shadow of doubt.

 - To receive optimal health benefits, patients should take a walk for 20-30 minutes or more to keep the circulation moving.
 If you feel dizzy or light headed, lie down right away and slowly stand up after 15 minutes if you feel better.

-- Resume eating one hour after the Hijama in moderation.
+- Resume eating after the Hijama in moderation.
 Drink plenty of fluids.
 Refrain from caffeine and sugar.

 - Stay active for at least next 4 hours.

 - NEVER sleep or rest after cupping as newly dislodged living and dead blood cells could result in clotting.

 - Patients should refrain from showering immediately and not scrub the wound site for several days.
 Some itchiness is expected and itching should be avoided as it will contribute to scaring.

 - You must change bandage daily or as needed until the wound has completely healed.